-13.01 Notice of all job vacancies will be posted on bulletin boards and a copy given to the Union.

-13.02 Posting will be for a period of not less than one (1) week.

-13.03 Representation may be made by the Union on behalf of any candidate for employment.
+- 13.01 Notice of all job vacancies will be posted on bulletin boards and a copy given to the Union office and shop steward. - 13.02 Posting will be for a period of not less than one (1) week. - 13.03 Representation may be made by the Union on behalf of any candidate for employment.